Cognigy/Documentation/docs/ai/empower/llms/providers/aleph-alpha.md

 # Aleph Alpha

-To start using an Amazon Bedrock model with Cognigy.AI features, follow these steps:
+To start using an Aleph Alpha model with Cognigy.AI features, follow these steps:

 1. [Add a Model](#add-a-model)
 2. [Apply the Model](#apply-the-model)